ckeditor/ckeditor4-docs/guides/dev/issues_tracker/README.md

 * Other - additional information
     * <span style="background-color:#aaaaaa">support</span> - issue reported by the licensed client,
     * <span style="background-color:#34d058">easy</span> - relatively easy to fix, this is a perfect issue if you are willing to [create a Pull Request](#!/guide/dev_contributing_code)

-Apart from the issue labels you may also check if:

-* Someone is assigned to the issue, which means work is in progress.
-* Reviewer is assigned - review is in progress or done (depending on the review status).